Frederick Baldwin Adams Jr.: Personal life

-He married his third wife, the Swedish princess Marie-Luise, Princess von Croÿ (b.
+He married his third wife, the German aristocrat Princess Marie-Luise von Croÿ (b.
 1919), on July 23, 1969.
 Marie-Luise was the daughter of Karl von Croÿ, 13th Duke of Croÿ, and the former Nancy Louise Leishman (daughter of John George Alexander Leishman, a Carnegie Steel executive who served as the United States Ambassador to Switzerland, Turkey, Germany and Italy).
 Her father was a nephew of Princess Isabella of Croÿ, wife of Archduke Friedrich, Duke of Teschen (who opposed her parents morganatic marriage in 1913) and Marie-Louise was married in 1941 (and divorced in 1949) from Richard E. Metz (son of Herman A. Metz), and widowed from Horatio Nelson Slater III.